2 FAM 600

 2 FAM 611 ASSISTANCE TO SCHOOLS IN FOREIGN COUNTRIES

-The Department of State gives assistance to schools in foreign countries to enable them to provide educational opportunities to dependents of U.S. citizens under Chief of Mission authority carrying out programs of the U.S. Government and to serve as showcases for U.S. education by helping these schools meet costs arising from their location.
+The Department of State gives assistance to schools in foreign countries to enable them to provide educational opportunities to dependents of U.S. citizens who are personnel under Chief of Mission authority assigned to the country where the school is located and to serve as showcases for U.S. education by helping these schools meet costs arising from their location.
 The Department intends that the schools will use this assistance to supplement a school’s normal tuition income and fees through the support of specific activities.
-The school should not consider the assistance a regular source of budgetary support replacing tuition, unless the school’s location in a foreign country, local laws, regulations, and other relevant factors, justify using the assistance for this purpose.
+The school should not consider the assistance a regular source of budgetary support replacing tuition, unless the Office of Overseas Schools (A/OPR/OS) approves the school’s justification for use of the assistance for this purpose based on the school’s location in a foreign country, local laws, regulations, and other relevant factors.

 2 FAM 611.1 Basic Policies Regarding Assistance to Schools in Foreign Countries